MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/tutorial-migration-service-aurora-online.md

     :::image type="content" source="media/tutorial-migration-service-aws-online/migration-portal-select.png" alt-text="Screenshot of the Migration selection." lightbox="media/tutorial-migration-service-aws-online/migration-portal-select.png":::

-1. Select the **Create** button to migrate from Amazon RDS for PostgreSQL to Azure Database for PostgreSQL - Flexible Server.
+1. Select the **Create** button to migrate from Amazon Aurora to Azure Database for PostgreSQL - Flexible Server.
 If this is your first time using the migration service, an empty grid appears with a prompt to begin your first migration.

     :::image type="content" source="media/tutorial-migration-service-aws-online/portal-online-create-migration.png" alt-text="Screenshot of creating a migration." lightbox="media/tutorial-migration-service-aws-online/portal-online-create-migration.png":::